diasdmhub/Zabbix_Out_of_The_Box/media/wa_gowa/README.md

 This is a simple media type that integrates Zabbix to [**WhatsApp GOWA**][wa_gowa] gateway.
 It facilitates the transmission of WhatsApp notifications and alerts to particular users or groups via the GOWA REST API.

 This media type primarily focuses on trigger alerts and uses a webhook to communicate with the GOWA API. **Only simple messages** are sent when an event triggers an action.
-Additionally, when the an event is resolved, the recovery message replies to the previous problem message of the same event.
+Additionally, when an event is resolved, the recovery message replies to the previous problem message of the same event.

 > _Pull requests are welcomed for further webhook development._